One of the questions Blue Badge is often asked is “will the NDIS fund my wheelchair?”

 - have a letter saying you have been found ‘eligible for access’ to the NDIS

 Once you are a participant of the NDIS, they will fund what they deem to be reasonable and necessary supports for you to meet your goals.

 What are reasonable and necessary NDIS supports?

-These includes things like therapist sessions, support to go out and about, help around the house, help with meals or getting ready, and even equipment to make life easier.
+These includes things like therapist sessions, support to go out and about and help around the house.
+It also covers help with meals or getting ready, and even equipment to make life easier.

 It’s important to remember that all funded items, allocated in response to your NDIS planning meeting, must relate to one of your goals.
 This is why it is better to have big broad goals, which your requested equipment will help equip you to achieve.

 For example, “I want to be able to safely live in my own home” is a bigger goal than “I need help to prepare dinner”.
 Your LAC/planner can use the reasonable and necessary criteria to fund more supports that may be related to living at home but not related to preparing a meal.